0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 ## 🏗️ Architecture Overview – Cloud Kerberos Trust

-Cloud Kerberos Trust introduces a new hybrid authentication model that enables **Azure AD to participate directly in Kerberos-based authentication flows**.
+Cloud Kerberos Trust introduces a new hybrid authentication model that enables **Entra ID to participate directly in Kerberos-based authentication flows**.
 This model reduces infrastructure complexity while maintaining compatibility with legacy on-premises applications and file shares.

-At a high level, Cloud Kerberos Trust establishes **a chain of trust** between the user, the device, Azure AD, and the on-premises Active Directory domain.
+At a high level, Cloud Kerberos Trust establishes **a chain of trust** between the user, the device, Entra ID, and the on-premises Active Directory domain.
 The flow is streamlined and does not rely on public key infrastructures (PKI), certificate enrollment, or key credential synchronization.

 ### 🔄 End-to-End Trust Flow

-The following steps describe the technical flow behind Cloud Kerberos Trust authentication, enabling Azure AD-joined or hybrid devices to securely access on-premises resources using Windows Hello for Business (WHfB):
+The following steps describe the technical flow behind Cloud Kerberos Trust authentication, enabling Entra ID-joined or hybrid devices to securely access on-premises resources using Windows Hello for Business (WHfB):

 1. **The user signs in to the device using Windows Hello for Business (WHfB)**, either via PIN or biometric gesture.
    ➤ *This initiates a strong, passwordless authentication using a private key stored securely in the TPM.*
    ➤ *This triggers the Windows Credential Provider, which collects the user’s gesture and interacts with LSA and Winlogon.*

-2. **Azure AD authenticates the WHfB credential by issuing a nonce, which is then signed by the client using its WHfB private key (stored in the TPM).**.
+2. **Entra ID authenticates the WHfB credential by issuing a nonce, which is then signed by the client using its WHfB private key (stored in the TPM).**.
-   ➤ *Azure AD validates this signature using the WHfB public key associated with the user object in Azure AD.*
+   ➤ *Entra ID validates this signature using the WHfB public key associated with the user object in Entra ID.*

-3. **Azure AD issues a Primary Refresh Token (PRT), which includes:**
+3. **Entra ID issues a Primary Refresh Token (PRT), and:**
-   ➤ *a partial Kerberos Ticket Granting Ticket (TGT) signed using the key from the AzureADKerberos object (mirrored in on-prem AD),*
+   ➤ *a partial Kerberos Ticket Granting Ticket (TGT), returned as part of the same authentication flow, signed using the key from the AzureADKerberos object (mirrored in on-prem AD),*
    ➤ *and a session key encrypted for the client,*
    ➤ *The session key is securely imported into the client’s TPM for later use.*